 Any risk management or organizational policy that gathers dust on a shelf is of little use as a preventative or defensive measure.
-Recent court rulings have made it clear that a policy ignored is tantamount to a finding of liability.
 To ensure the implementation of your updated policy, consider the following:

 - Disseminate the policy widely to all locations, including field offices and any temporary work sites.